JKRT/OLD_OMFrontend.jl/README.md

 * DoubleEnded.jl

+* ImmutableList.jl

 * The standard library.
-That is available here: https://github.com/JKRT/Modelica-Standard-Library-AST (Currently just a constant which represents the Modelica Compilers internal representation (Absyn.jl) of the Standard Library)
+That is available here: https://github.com/JKRT/Modelica-Standard-Library-AST (Currently, just a constant which represents the Modelica Compilers internal representation (Absyn.jl) of the Standard Library)

 * Parser currently defined in OMCompiler